Badsworth/pfml_scripts/api/README.md

 ## Tests

+For writing tests see [/docs/api/writing-tests.md](/docs/api/writing-tests.md).

+There are various `test*` make targets set up for convenience.

+To run the entire test suite:

 ```sh
 make test
 ```

-[pytest](https://docs.pytest.org) is our test runner, which is simple but powerful.
-If you are new to pytest, reading up on how [fixtures work](https://docs.pytest.org/en/latest/fixture.html) in particular might be helpful as it's one area that is a bit different than is common with other runners (and languages).
+Ultimately the targets just wrap the test runner [pytest](https://docs.pytest.org) with minor tweaks and wrapping it in helper tools.
 To pass arguments to `pytest` through `make test` you can set the `args` variable.
 For example, to run only the tests in `test_user.py`:

 ```sh
 make test args=tests/api/test_users.py